 java.util.Streamof n elements

 - Skip(n) method: The skip method is complimentary to the limit method.
 I.e. the skip method returns a truncated version of the original stream such that the first n elements in the list are skipped and the remaining elements are returned in the resulting stream.
+This method is an intermediate stream operation.

 Syntax of skip method: